meeyouu/skiniveAPI/README.md

 # skiniveAPI
 This application serves as an admin dashboard for Skinive, a platform that provides image-based skin disease analysis.

+Introduction to Skinive:
+Skinive is a cutting-edge solution for skin disease analysis through image processing.
+By leveraging advanced machine learning algorithms, Skinive assists dermatologists and users in early detection and analysis of various skin conditions.
+The dashboard provided in this demo enables a seamless workflow for interacting with Skinive's API services.

 Skinive Admin Dashboard
 ------------------------